-Our first vegan Thanksgiving idea is this autumn-inspired take on everyone’s favorite dip isn’t just vegan, it’s also delicious and easy to whip up on a busy day of Thanksgiving prep.
+This first vegan Thanksgiving idea is an autumn-inspired take on everyone’s favorite dip.
+It isn’t just vegan, it’s also delicious and easy to whip up on a busy day of Thanksgiving prep.

-It’s a unique take on everyone’s favorite chickpea-based dip thanks to the addition of roasted carrots, rosemary, and pomegranate-seed garnishes.
+It’s a unique take on the chickpea-based dip thanks to the addition of roasted carrots, rosemary, and pomegranate-seed garnishes.

-The result is a creamy, colorful dip with subtle spices, a warm smokiness, and a hint of lemon to bring all the flavors to life.
+The result is a smooth and creamy, colorful dip with subtle spices, a warm smokiness, and a hint of lemon to bring all the flavors to life.